mariosotil/river-framework/README.md

 Hi,

 This is a Workflow Application Framework in a **VERY EARLY development stage**.
-This first version only has the following features:
+This first version (0.1) only has the following features:

+- Version 0.1
   - It is using IBM Notes as NoSQL server
   - It lets you connect to an IBM Notes database and the possibility to access its views and create or modify documents.
   - It has a set of JUnit tests

 ## What is in the ToDo list?

 There are a lot of features that I want to add to this framework:

+- Version 0.2
+  - Generation of unique identifiers for the documents
+  - Jar file
+  - First examples in Java, Javascript, XPages and LotusScript
+- Version 0.3
+  - Relation between documents (1..\*, \*..\*)
+  - A new set of examples in Java, JavaScript and XPages
+- Next versions
+  - Logging of changes in the fields of a document
+  - Control of the data change propagation between related documents (1..\*, \*..\*)
+  - Document collections: array, list, iterator
+  - Administration tools (ie. change the state of a document)
+  - Connections to another NoSQL servers like CouchDB, MongoDB, etc.
   - The main goal of the project: the support of workflow development with the features that are needed for the task:
     - Control of the states of the document
     - Control of the responsables on each state
     - Control of the permissions to read on each state
-  - etc.
-- Relation between documents (1..\*, \*..\*)
-- Another etc.
+    - Control of the document security (reader, editor, etc.) on each state
+    - Document protection if there is an error during a change of state
+    - Notification deadlines for each state
+    - Logging of state changes
+    - Configuration of the notification mails sent on each state change
+    - Implementation of a Script to configure a workflow

 ## Why I created this Framework?